aelam/HTTPLiveStreaming-1/README.md

 # LICENSE #

-This project is under LGPL
+This project is under GPLv2